guillaumelauzier/42dico/README.md

 3. **swap**: This function probably swaps the values of two variables.
 It would likely take two pointers to variables as arguments and interchange the values at those memory addresses.

-4. **div_mod**: This function likely performs both division and modulo operations.
+4. **div_mod**: This function performs both division and modulo operations.
 It might take two integer arguments and two pointers to store the results of the division (quotient) and modulo (remainder).

 5. **ultimate_div_mod**: This function might be a more advanced or comprehensive version of "div_mod", maybe handling more edge cases or additional functionality.

-6. **putstr**: This function probably takes a string as an argument and prints it to the standard output.
+6. **putstr**: This function takes a string as an argument and prints it to the standard output.
 It's similar to the standard C function `puts()`.

-7. **strlen**: This function likely calculates and returns the length of a string.
+7. **strlen**: This function calculates and returns the length of a string.
 It's similar to the standard C function `strlen()`.

-8. **rev_int_tab**: This function probably reverses the order of elements in an integer array.
+8. **rev_int_tab**: This function reverses the order of elements in an integer array.

-9. **sort_int_tab**: This function likely sorts an integer array in ascending or descending order.
+9. **sort_int_tab**: This function sorts an integer array in ascending or descending order.

 # C 02